Oxford has strong and varied connections with Mexico, Central America and the Caribbean.

 The Oxford Institute of Population Ageing has established and developed a successful research network on ageing in Latin America, the Latin American Network on Ageing (LARNA).
 The network comprises distinguished academics in the field of ageing from across Latin America working together and with fellow academics from the Oxford Institute of Population Ageing.
 The network is co-directed by the Department of Governance and Development at University of Guanajuato-Leon, Mexico.
 Annual network conferences have been held in the region since 2010 and the network's first training and capacity building workshop was held at the University of Guanajuato-Leon in March 2015.

 There are over 100 students from Mexico, Central America and the Caribbean studying at Oxford.
-The majority are from Mexico, with Trinidad and Tobago and Jamaica being the next highest sources.
-Almost all are postgraduate students, and there is a fairly even split between taught and research students.
+Mexico is by far the largest single source, with some representation also from 16 other countries in the region.
+All are postgraduate students, with a fairly even split between taught and research students.
 Nearly half are in the Social Sciences, with Mathematical, Physical and Life Sciences being the second most popular division.